janeeart/Janee-100-days-of-code/README.md

 ### R1D19
 Started Blind 75's 5-Week interview prep schedule on 2/22/2022, did first two leetcode problems.
 15/29 ES6 exercises complete, looked at solution for both "Use Destructuring Assignment to Pass an Object as a Function's Parameters" and "Create Strings Using Template Literals".
 I used map method in the latter exercise.

+### R1D20
+18/29 ES6 exercises complete, looked at hints on "Write Concise Object Literal Declarations Using Object Property Shorthand" and "Use Class Syntax to Define a Constructor Function".